2023 is the year of economic headwinds, of the “soft macro,” and the return of an old, wet noodle of a rallying cry:

 Bucky Fuller’s “ephemeralization”

-Yep, Bucky Fuller.
-Back in the 1930s, he wrote about ephemeralization—a particular Fullerism he defined as the capability of technological advancement to do “more and more with less and less until eventually you can do everything with nothing.”
+Back in the 1930s, Fuller coined ephemeralization—which he defined as the capability of technological advancement to do “more and more with less and less until eventually you can do everything with nothing.”

 Here it is, on page 279 of Fuller’s Nine Chains to the Moon (1938):